beatass/Diamonds-price-analysis/README.md

 ## Motivation

-In this study the exploratory analysis (**EDA**) with visualizations of diamond specifications of **56000 diamonds** have been performed to make a relevant predictions.
+In this study the exploratory data analysis (**EDA**) with visualizations of diamond specifications of **56000 diamonds** have been performed to make a relevant predictions.
-In main we have used different **linear regression models** with strong accent on the common ones like **Ridge, Lasso, ElasticNet** and other ones like **Random Forest, Gradient Descent and XGBoost** to resolve our issue.
+In main I have used different **linear regression models** with strong accent on the common ones like **Ridge, Lasso, ElasticNet** and other ones like **Random Forest, Gradient Descent and XGBoost** to resolve the issue.

 #### The project is created with Python libraries: